sanying123/documentation/getting-started/getting-started.md

 # Quick Start

-ShiftLeft is a cloud-based security service that monitors your application in production, based on a runtime agent.
-The runtime agent's configuration is custom to the version of the application that you protect, as it is informed by code analysis.
+ShiftLeft is a cloud-based security service that analyzes your code, and then uses this analysis to monitor your application at runtime in production.

-Behind the scenes, ShiftLeft works in two steps:
+In the analysis phase, ShiftLeft identifies your application's:
+* attack surface
+* inputs and outputs
+* categories of data

-* Analysis
+* data flows
-* Monitoring in runtime

-In its analysis step, ShiftLeft identifies the application's attack surface, its inputs, outputs, categories of data handled, the way the data flows throughout the application and any weaknesses the application might have - like mishandling attacker-controlled data or leaking sensitive variables in plain text.
+* weaknesses (such as mishandling attacker-controlled data or leaking sensitive variables in plain text)

-Informed by the knowledge derived from code analysis, a custom instrumentation called Security Profile for Runtime (SPR) is created and loaded onto a ShiftLeft microagent that runs alongside the application.
-This informs the microagent on how to instrument the application and how to monitor its specific shape and weaknesses.
+The ShiftLeft Microagent, using the knowledge derived from the code analysis, runs alongside your application and enables runtime security monitoring.
+The Microagent is automatically customized to your application through the use of a Security Profile for Runtime (SPR), which informs the Microagent on how to instrument the application and how to monitor its specific shape and weaknesses.

 ![ShiftLeft Workflow](shiftleft-workflow.jpg)

-The combination of code analysis and runtime monitoring is what gives the application an edge over attackers as the protection provided is very specific to the application itself.
+The combination of code analysis and runtime monitoring performed by ShiftLeft is what gives your application an edge over attackers, because the protection provided is very specific to the application.

-## Getting Started

-> #### Language Support
+> ## Language Support
 >
 > For now, ShiftLeft supports Java 7+ and C# 6.0.
 Other languages are coming soon.
 For inquiries, please fill out our [contact form](https://www.shiftleft.io/contact/).